 1 Vithei Charles de Gaulle, Khum Svay Dang Kum, Siem Reap, Cambodia

 | +855 63 963 888

 Photo courtesy of Raffles Grand Hotel d’Angkor

-Raffles Grand Hotel d’AngkorOriginally opened in 1932 in the historic Royal Khmer compound, this landmark hotel was the first luxury lodging in the area, catering to those well-heeled adventurers intent on visiting the storied ruins of the temples at Angkor; everyone from Charlie Chaplin and Charles de Gaulle to Jackie O and—more recently—Angelina Joie have slept within its dramatic art deco walls.
-Though just a short walk or tuk-tuk ride to central Siem Reap, the hotel’s 15 acres of manicured French gardens, filled with more than 20,540 species of tropical plants, help make it a relaxing oasis—particularly after a day spent exploring the temples.
-The 119 rooms, suites, and villas—some set in the original main building, others overlooking the garden or pool—are a vision of dark louvered windows, ornate Khmer furnishings, luxe silks, marbles baths, and gauzy curtains, plus lots of gleaming woods; some have added perks like furnished terraces, high ceilings, or four-poster beds.
+Raffles Grand Hotel d’AngkorOpened in 1932 in the historic Royal Khmer compound, this landmark hotel was the first luxury lodging in the area, catering to those well-heeled adventurers intent on visiting the storied ruins of the temples at Angkor.
+Everyone from Charlie Chaplin and Charles de Gaulle to Jackie O and—more recently—Angelina Jolie have slept within its dramatic, Art Deco walls.
+Just a short walk or tuk-tuk ride to central Siem Reap, the hotel—now part of the Raffles collection—features 15 acres of manicured gardens with more than 20,540 species of tropical plants, making it a relaxing oasis after a day spent exploring the temples.
+The 119 rooms, suites, and villas—some set in the original main building, others overlooking the garden or pool—are a vision of dark louvered windows, ornate Khmer furnishings, luxe silks, marbles baths, and gauzy curtains, plus lots of gleaming woods.
+Some have added perks like furnished terraces, high ceilings, or four-poster beds.